 Let me begin with the arguments that my Adventist friends are familiar with…(I do mean friends.
-I still love you all and am still amazing thankful that God lead me into a Seventh-day Adventist Church on June 13, 1981 in Toledo, Ohio.
-You have taught me to value the Word of God above all.)…the Sabbath has the elements of a King’s signet ring or seal and Sunday worship is the counterfeit of God’s seventh-day Sabbath.
+I still love you all and am still thankful that God lead me into a Seventh-day Adventist Church on June 13, 1981 in Toledo, Ohio.
+You have taught me to value the Word of God above all.)…the SDA position that the Sabbath has the elements of a King’s signet ring or seal and Sunday worship is the counterfeit of God’s seventh-day Sabbath.

-First, here in the Once Adventist category of blog posts you’ll find articles where I have addressed my understanding of the Sabbath as being the Old Covenant type of the New Covenant Messiah anti-type.
+First, the argument that the Sabbath has the elements of a King’s signet ring or seal is an extra-biblical one.
+It is not interpreting Scripture with Scripture.
+Here in my Former Adventist category of blog posts you’ll find articles where I have addressed my understanding of the Sabbath as being the Old Covenant type of the New Covenant Messiah anti-type.

 Second, the application of the Sabbath command and the first angels message of Revelation 14:7 as evidence to elements of God’s claim have some merit to the application itself, but not to the actual biblical understanding of comparing Scripture with Scripture.
 To me it is using an extra-biblical concept to interpret a biblical text.
 I think it’s in the same ball park of “obedience to God not man” but I don’t think it’s fair to Scripture to hold it out as a biblical truth.

 In order for the Sabbath to be the seal of God it would have to be our means of salvation in order to fit with Ephesians 1:13 and Ephesians 4:30.
 I realize that some see no correlation of these Ephesians verses to the Revelation verses, but I do.